jwdavis/dataform-demo/README.md

    1. Objects are in GCS @ **`gs://project-id/dataform-demo/`**
    2. Show contents of files
 3. Show the students the datasets created
-   1. Discuss the purpose of the dev datasets
 4. Show the students the Dataform repo
    1. Show the **Git connection**
    2. Show the **Service account to be used**